Kitura/Kitura-WebSocket/README.md

 Lastly, the `received` function, which receives text messages, simply echoes the message received to all clients except the one who sent the message.

+It should be noted that all of these functions can be invoked from many threads simultaneously.
+In real applications, one should add locking around the access of non-thread safe artifacts of the application such as the connections Dictionary in this very simplistic example.

 The main.swift file contains:
 ```swift
 // ChatServer is a very simple chat server